codykonior/Jojoba/README.md

 * `-JojobaSuite` can be used to override the Suite name in the output.
 * `-JojobaClassName` can be used to override the ClassName in the output.
 * `-JojobaBatch` can be used to share a runspace pool between multiple function calls, otherwise a new one is used each time.
 * `-JojobaJenkins .\Jojoba.xml` will write the JUnit XML results to the specified file.
-If you are running under Jenkins, this isn't necessary, and this file will be written to automatically.
+If you are running under Jenkins, this isn't necessary, and this file will be written to that location automatically.

 #### Need more?